drduh/YubiKey-Guide/README.md

 # Export public key

-Mount another USB drive to copy the public key, or save it somewhere where you can easily access later.
+Mount another USB drive to copy the *public* key, or save it somewhere where you can easily access later.

+**Note** Without the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
+However, you will still be able to use the YubiKey for SSH.

 ```
 $ gpg --armor --export $KEYID > /mnt/public-usb-key/pubkey.txt